The directions for changing the oil on my CL360 aren't very clear, so I decided to take a step-by-step photo guide to help you!

-- We used 2 quarts of oil for "older engines."
+- We used two quarts of oil for "older engines."
 The manual says to use an oil with detergent, and another vintage Honda owner recommended synthetic oil.
 I use synthetic oil in my CRX, so it makes sense to use it in these old classic bikes.
 [New note: Synthetics do not work in all old motorcycles.
 If you have an old Honda CX500, do NOT use synthetic oil.
-Only use old-fashioned 10W40 in those bikes or else the gears will slip and oil will leak.]
+Only use old-fashioned 10W40 in those bikes or the gears will slip and oil will leak.]

-- Be environmentally kind and put the old oil in the empty oil containers and take them to a service station where it can be safely disposed or recycled (we hope).
+- Be environmentally kind and put the old oil in the empty oil containers and take them to a service station where it can be safely disposed of or recycled (we hope).